CIRC 2024 Summer Competition Tasks

 Task Rubrics and Scoring

-Tasks will be scored using a rubric which will be made available to all competitors before the event.
+Tasks will be scored using a rubric which can be found here.
+This rubric may change as tasks are developed.
 This may be useful for planning how to approach each task’s requirements and maximize scored points within the capabilities of the teams’ rovers.

 Tasks are expected to be worth 100 points each, however longer tasks may have more points allocated.
 Most tasks have bonus points available according to the rules, with exceptions to these bonues explained in the specific task descriptions below.